 What makes the civil case different from a criminal case is that the both sides share the burden of proof.
 In order to avoid a lawsuit, Durst needs to prove he didn’t know anything about his wife’s death and that he wasn’t responsible for her disappearance, something that will be difficult for him to do since speaking to The Jinx.

 If you have lost a loved on in a similar tragedy, don’t give up hope.
 Just because the perpetrator escaped a guilty verdict in criminal court that it doesn’t mean there’s nothing you can do.
 There still might be.
-The best way to know for sure is by contacting a New York wrongful death attorney to look over the details of the case.
-When the New York wrongful death attorney does, there’s the chance that they might find something like Robert Durst’s confession that makes a civil suit possible.
+The best way to know for sure is by contacting a John Bales Florida wrongful death attorney to look over the details of the case.
+When the Florida wrongful death attorney does, there’s the chance that they might find something like Robert Durst’s confession that makes a civil suit possible.

 Deciding to pursue a wrongful death civil suit won’t bring your loved one back, nor will it ease your pain and suffering.
 However, it can help insure that the person responsible for the death pays for their crimes and doesn’t make the same mistake again and you can get some closure.
-Your New York wrongful death attorney will stand by you throughout the entire process and do everything in their power to make sure you win your case.
+Your Florida wrongful death John Bales Attorneys will stand by you throughout the entire process and do everything in their power to make sure you win your case.